Flacy/fastapi-authix/README.md

 ## Features ✨
 - **Simple to use**: Get started quickly without headaches. 🛠️
 - **Encryption support**: Currently supports Fernet, with more algorithms coming soon! 🔐
-- **Payload serialization**: Store and retrieve data objects directly in tokens—no extra work needed. 📦
+- **Payload serialization**: Store and retrieve data objects directly in tokens — no extra work needed. 📦

 ## Quickstart
 ```python